lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ### Objects are truly nothing like bricks 🧱

-When you build an Object Oriented Programming (👉 OOP) solution, you can't afford to forget about its constituent objects, you need to keep track of:
+When you build an Object Oriented Programming (OOP) solution, you can't afford to forget about its constituent objects, you need to keep track of:

 - state
 - references